Jewish Studies

 Open to: 10

 Rabbinic Literature is a collection of conversations from ancient Rabbis compiled over several centuries (0 – 600CE).
 Their ideas and conversations become the basis for many of the ways Jewish life is practiced today.
-These conversations are recorded in the Mishna and Talmud, which are the primary texts studied in this class.
+These conversations are recorded in the Mishnah and Talmud, which are the primary texts studied in this class.
 This course will introduce students to the world of the Rabbis and their texts, while developing essential skills such as critical thinking, problem solving, creativity, and collaboration.
 Among the topics explored are the evolution of Jewish law and practice, the power of Aggadot/Rabbinic stories, the function of laws, what our responsibilities are in society, and how we can use Jewish texts as a source for personal meaning.
 Additionally, students will complete an integrated project with their Chemistry classes exploring liability in a contemporary case of damage.

 Subject Area: Rabbinic Literature